Irrationality of growth constants associated with polynomial recursions: Introduction

 \section{Introduction}

 Integer sequences obtained by polynomial iteration, i.e., sequences that satisfy a recursion of the form

 occur in several areas of mathematics.
-Many interesting examples can be found in Finch's book \cite{Finch:2003} on mathematical constants, Chapter 6.10.
+Several interesting examples can be found in Finch's book \cite{Finch:2003} on mathematical constants, Chapter 6.10.

 Let us give two concrete examples: the first is the sequence given by $x_0 = 0$ and $x_{n+1} = x_n^2 + 1$ for $n \geq 0$, which is entry A003095 in the On-Line Encyclopedia of Integer Sequences (OEIS, \cite{OEIS}).
 Among other things, $x_n$ is the number of binary trees whose height (greatest distance from the root to a leaf) is less than $n$.
 This sequence grows very rapidly: there exists a constant $\beta \approx 1.2259024435$ (the digits are A076949 in the OEIS) such that $x_n = \lfloor \beta^{2^n} \rfloor$.
-However, this formula is not an efficient way to compute the elements of the sequence, since one needs the whole sequence to evaluate the constant $\beta$ numerically: it can be expressed as
+However, this formula is not an efficient way to compute the elements of the sequence, since one needs the whole sequence to evaluate the constant $\beta$ numerically: it is given by

-but no formula that does not involve the sequence elements is known.
 Another well-known example is Sylvester's sequence (A000058 in the OEIS), which is given by $y_0 = 2$ and $y_{n+1} = y_n^2-y_n+1$.
 It arises in the context of Egyptian fractions, $y_n$ being the smallest positive integer for each $n$ such that

 Again, there is a pseudo-explicit formula for the sequence: for a constant $\gamma \approx 1.5979102180$, we have $y_n = \lfloor \gamma^{2^n} + \frac12 \rfloor$.
 However, $\gamma$ can again only be expressed in terms of the elements of the sequence.
 This is also the reason why little is known about the constants $\beta$ and $\gamma$ in these two examples and generally growth constants associated with similar sequences that satisfy a polynomial recursion.